 Our mission

-Our goal is to enhance the quality and increase the accessibility of safe, sustainable and dignified housing opportunities.
-We wish to be changemakers in the construction sector, architecture and design, so that we can live better lives in our homes, offices and cities.
-We work with material reuse.
-We facilitate local social initiatives and humanitarian aid efforts.
+Our goal is to promote material reuse practices in the construction industry and to enhance the quality of safe, sustainable and dignified housing opportunities.
+We wish to be changemakers in the building sector, architecture and design, so that we can live better lives in our homes, offices and cities.
+We work with reclaimed materials.
+We organize local social initiatives and humanitarian aid efforts that incorporate material reuse.

-The attainability of sustainable solutions in housing and construction can be increased by smart use of reclaimed materials.
-Architecture based on a circular model, using resources we already have beneath our feet and hands is the only solution in times of climate crisis.
-This is the architecture we wish to work towards, acting locally and globally through advocacy and research.
+The attainability of sustainable solutions in architecture and construction can be increased by smart use of reclaimed materials.
+Architecture based on a circular model, using resources we already have beneath our feet and hands is the only solution in times of climate change.
+This is the kind of architecture we wish to work towards, acting locally and globally through advocacy and research.

-As of now, we continue to dig deeper into the world of material reuse and help efforts in Ukraine.
-As long as there is war, our priorities are clear – we will do everything we can to help those, who lost their homes.
+As of now, we continue to dig deeper into the world of material reuse and help efforts in Ukraine and regions of Poland affected by floods.
+As long as there is war in Ukraine and as long as Poland is working towards compensating flooded areas, our priorities are clear – we will do everything we can to help those, who lost their homes.
 Reuse is a chance to do so.

 It’s time for construction sites to become a space of social activism.
 Three, two, one, go.